gammaraylab/cs6004-course-project/README.md

 # cs6004-course-project
-Liveness analysis of Java programs using Soot framework.
+Intraprocedural escape analysis using soot framework and Static grabage collector using soot and liveness analysis.